TheR1sing3un/TheR1sing3un/README.md

 ### Hi there 👋

-- 🎯 Focus on DataLake & Distributed Storage & Streaming System.
+- 🎯 Focus on Multimodal Compute & Data Lake & Distributed System.
 - 📫 How to reach me:
   - Email: chaoyang@apache.org
   - Wechat: TheRisingSunSkr